 This Chicken Paprikash Soup brings all the same comforting feels as chicken noodle soup, but with a delicious paprika-flavoured broth and a bit of sour cream tang added to the mix.

 - You just need a bit of chicken for this soup or use leftover cooked or rotisserie chicken.

 - It’s ready to enjoy in just about 30 minutes!

 - Quick enough for a lunch soup, but hearty enough for dinner, too.

 Chicken – you can use boneless chicken breast or boneless chicken thighs.
 You could also use already cooked, leftover chicken or rotisserie chicken.
 Even if the chicken is already cooked, go ahead and do the poaching step (boiling in the bit of broth), so you can mash/shred the chicken.

 Canned Tomatoes – again, use what you have or prefer.
-I’ve used whole, peeled canned tomatoes here, that I hand crushed.
+I’ve used whole, peeled canned tomatoes here, that I hand-crushed.
 You could use diced, crushed or even canned cherry tomatoes.
-Note that the base recipe calls for only the smaller 14oz can of tomatoes or half of one the large cans of tomatoes.
+Note that the base recipe calls for only the smaller 14oz can of tomatoes or half of one of the large cans of tomatoes.